bigpipe/floppy/README.md

 [david]: https://img.shields.io/david/bigpipe/floppy.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/bigpipe/floppy/master.svg?style=flat-square

+Floppy a file representation for assets.
+It will automatically clean up after it self after all dependent processes eject it.

 ## Installation

 The module is written with Browserify and Node.js in mind and is released in the